Belair National Park Adventure Playground | Review

 Review by Claire Davill

-The playground consists of four main sections – a large wooden fort, a metal playground with bridges, ladders, slides and swings, a semi-buried concrete tunnel maze, and a wooden stepping stone section.
+The playground equipment is showing its age but has obviously stood the test of time and still provides plenty of adventure for little kids and bigger kids.
+Upgraded in 2025, the playground includes a large wooden fort, a semi-buried concrete tunnel maze, and a wooden stepping stone section.
 All sections are suitable for older and younger kids.

 One highlight is definitely the wooden fort, with an elevated walkway for views of the surrounding area, and smaller “indoor” areas to run around and explore, with little windows to peek outside.